owencqueen/final_project_302/documentation.md

 We chose to use [softmax](https://medium.com/data-science-bootcamp/understand-the-softmax-function-in-minutes-f3a59641e86d) as our activation function in this model.
 This was used by many of the other models that we referenced, and we had found some references that claimed it was highly effective in neural networks (see link in this paragraph).

 ##### Optimizer
 We chose to use the [adam optimizer](https://towardsdatascience.com/adam-latest-trends-in-deep-learning-optimization-6be9a291375c) in our model with a learning rate of 0.001.
 This has been shown to perform better, in some instances, than the popular stochastic gradient descent algorithm.
+We chose a relatively low learning rate because we discovered that as we increased the learning rate, our model's accuracy was lowered.

 ##### Compiling the model
 We used the compile() function to compile our model.
 This was the second-to-last step of creating our model.